amr08/WebDevTraining/README.md

 # WebDevTraining
-I am in the beginning stages of a career change from the field of mental health into Front-end Web Development.
+I am just starting a career change from the field of mental health into Front-End Web Development.
 Here are a few examples of my early work